zhaoxiaoxia123/i3otProject/README.md

 write shell scripts for build/deploy/whatever routines automation

-## Smartadmin Angular 2 templates
+## I3otp Angular 2 templates

-Smartadmin will be supplied with 3 templates:
+I3otp will be supplied with 3 templates:
 * *full* - full demo application
 * *blank* - app with simple Home page.
 All demo pages are also there  but they are excluded from build by default
-* *lite* - good starting point for creating smartadmin app with no extra dependencies (like jquery)
+* *lite* - good starting point for creating i3otp app with no extra dependencies (like jquery)

 ## Some useful code stuff